Xilinx/Vitis_Embedded_Platform_Source/Xilinx_Official_Platforms/xilinx_vck190_base_bdc/README.md

 Please refer to the [build instructions](../../README.md#build-instructions) in the top README.

 ## Test the Platform
 Once the Vitis platform build completes, you can use the [Vitis Acceleration examples](https://github.com/Xilinx/Vitis_Accel_Examples) to build with these platforms to test this platform.

+## Limitations
+1. Trace offload through High Speed Debug Port (HDSP) is not supported with this platform.
+2. While using the trace option, it's recommended to use --num-trace-streams=8 (or lower) as the option to aie-compiler (need to check if this should be v++ -mode aie )
+3. In some cases, special attention should be paid to resultant Vivado designs.
+    - The usage of Flip Flops and LUTs in the resultant Vivado design might be higher than non-BDC based platforms.
+User should check the usage of resources as per their design
+    - The achieved Fmax for designs can be slightly lower than non-BDC based designs.